sharon-sultan/evolution-simulations/README.md

-# Welcome to streamlit
+# Welcome to Evolution Simulator App

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️
+This app is desined to demonstrate some of the concepts underlying the complex process of Evolution, as research understand it to date.

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Check it out on [Evolution Simulator Website](https://evolution-simulations.streamlit.app/)